commons-app/commons-app-documentation/Translating-the-app.md

 # Internals

 ## How translations make their way into the app
 The translations from the translatewiki project are [periodically committed directly to this project](https://github.com/commons-app/apps-android-commons/commits/master?author=translatewiki) by the translatewiki team and later released with the normal updates to the Play Store.
 This means that you just need to translate, and your translations will automatically be used by the app from the next [release](https://github.com/commons-app/apps-android-commons/releases).
+Only languages where more than 25% of the strings have been translated get exported.

 Translatewiki is configured to export a certain list of languages to a certain file in this repo.